 Medication Summary

 The goal of pharmacotherapy is to eradicate the causative organism of syphilis, T pallidum.
-Penicillin is the mainstay of treatment, the standard by which other modes of therapy are judged, and the only therapy that has been used widely for neurosyphilis, congenital syphilis, or syphilis during pregnancy.
+Penicillin is the mainstay of treatment, the standard by which other modes of therapy are judged, and the only therapy recommended for neurosyphilis, congenital syphilis, or syphilis during pregnancy.

 Penicillin